AnibalGabrielAlmeida/ElectroStoreMicroservices/README.md

 - **Pattern Implementations:**
   - **API Gateway:** Centralized management and routing of API requests for enhanced performance and security.
   - **Circuit Breaker:** Ensuring system stability by preventing the propagation of faults through automatic failover.
-  - **Service Discovery:** Facilitating dynamic service registration and discovery for efficient communication between microservices.
+  - **Service Registry & Discovery:** Facilitating dynamic service registration and discovery for efficient communication between microservices.
+  - **Load Balancing:** Load balancing optimizes the distribution of incoming network traffic across multiple servers, preventing overload and ensuring optimal resource utilization.
+  - **Config Server:** A Config Server centralizes the management of configuration settings for individual microservices.

 ## Future Development
-As the project evolves, I'm planing to incorporate additional design patterns to enhance the scalability, reliability, and overall efficiency of ElectroStoreMicroservices.
+As the project evolves, one of the key focus areas is the integration of containerization using Docker for deployment.
+Docker containers will enable seamless packaging and deployment of individual microservices, enhancing portability, scalability, and ease of management in diverse environments.